Dev-NavedAli/SPOTIFY-CLONE/readme.md

 # New project

-# Created by Naved Khan
+# Created by Naved Khan.

 # Technology used - HTML , CSS

+# shradha khapra.